DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

       - May consume a small amount of resources.
         Mitigation: None.
     - Risks during a crash
       - If the pipe is not drained fast enough, the crashtracker collector will hang.
         Mitigation:
         Currently, none, other than careful coding to limit work done while draining the socket.
         In the future we might wish to play with process niceness to increase the chance of the receiver running and draining the socket.
         We can increase the size
       - The collector might crash or be terminated, truncating the message.
+        Note that this is an issue for the receiver, because a partial (and potentially malformed) message will be received.
+        The receiver must ensure that it does not hang or crash in this case, and transmit as much information as possible to the backend.
         Mitigation: If an unexpected input is received, including EOF, make a best effort attempt to format and send a partial crash report.

 3. Transmits the message to the backend.